That's it. Bye bye Barcelona.

 She explained that the new slogan was simply calling for expats to “respect” local cultural values by covering their shoulders, midriffs and knees, adding that she believed many Qataris now avoided public places because they were offended by the clothes many expats were wearing.

-“Our kids as well, we don’t want them to end up imitating this – we want to preserve our traditions and our values.
+“People say they don’t meet enough Qatari people, but this is because we don’t want go to these places and see these things,” she said.“Our kids as well, we don’t want them to end up imitating this – we want to preserve our traditions and our values.
 They (expats) have their own places where they don’t have to be covered – but we have the right to go to hospitals, to the market, to the malls, to the beach, without seeing these things.”

 Umm Abdullah explained that on June 20, groups of Qatari women and children will begin visiting public places – venues will be announced a week in advance – to hand out leaflets explaining the campaign to expats.
 She said many simply aren’t aware that they are causing offense.